 What Is Public Health?

 - The bride and groom and their wedding guests who are not running to the bathroom for days after the catered meal.
-A coordinated effort between restaurant inspectors and nursing investigation of disease reports make “eating out” safe.
+A coordinated effort between restaurant inspectors and nursing investigation of disease reports make it safe to dine out.

 - The child who is not developmentally delayed from abuse or neglect.
-Maternal Child Health and Nurse Family Partnership nurses teach parenting skills and health guidance to young mothers.
+Public health nurses teach parenting skills and health guidance to young mothers.

 - Young adults whose teeth are not brittle and full of cavities.
 Fluoride programs have given the younger generation bright smiles.